 DACs don’t make a major difference in terms of sound quality unless your system is noisy.
 The better a DAC is, the more accurately it will perform its digital to analog-conversion.
 However, more expensive DACs typically don’t make a noticeable difference in terms of audio quality but will reduce noise.

 A DAC will only provide a difference in audio quality if you purchase one that “colors” or distorts the sound.
 In other words, any difference created by a DAC can only be perceived through high-end sources and speakers.

-Keep in mind that the difference between an expensive DAC and a chap DAC or the difference between an external and internal DAC can be down to 90–100 dbfs.
+Keep in mind that the difference between an expensive DAC and a chap DAC or the difference between an external and internal DAC can be down to 90–100 dbs.
 You will certainly not hear this difference.
-In other words, DACS can make a different but maybe in ways that you won’t perceive.
+In other words, DACS can make a difference but maybe in ways that you won’t perceive.

 Is it Worth Getting a DAC?
 What Difference Does a High-Quality DAC Make?

 Yes, as we’ve mentioned in brief, a DAC is needed whenever you need to convert digital signals to analog.